PatrickFlynn/100-days-of-code/README.md

 2. 1/2/2019: starting project over from scratch - things are too confusing.
 Deleted all code and restarting following tutorial.
 My plan is to follow along and convert data into a marvel-ey way :)

+1/3/2019 - Did not code
+1/4/2019 - Did not code

+1/5/2019 - Fixed all repo issues hopefully and created a git ignore to remove pycache files that were causing problems with merge

 ## Contents

 * [Rules](rules.md)